harryziyuhe/amberharrywedding/PLAN.md

 - FAQ disclosure behavior should be implemented with semantic HTML and CSS rather than custom JavaScript
 - `PLAN.md` should describe the implemented state of the site rather than future optional ideas
-- The site remains asset-free aside from Google Fonts and external destination links
+- The site now uses the provided local landscape images in `images/` plus Google Fonts and external destination links
+- The registry page remains image-free because no image was assigned to it
+- The preferred image solution is one shared compact but aggressive gradient-based transition behind images rather than padding, per-page tuning, or CSS masking
 - Existing editorial design assumptions remain in place unless superseded by the FAQ and enhanced venue-detail requirements